Hey Kids (Start Here)

 “The cake, of course,” Dr. Gottlieb says, sliding the balcony door shut, “is a lie.”

-“Oh you do not want to open the trash-talking door, Becket,” Geiszler replies.
+“Oh you do NOT want to open the trash-talking door, Becket,” Geiszler replies.
 “I can guarantee you that much.”

 “Whoever wins plays me,” Mako announces.

-“I will be anywhere but here,” Dr. Gottlieb says.
+“I’ll be anywhere but here,” Dr. Gottlieb says.
 “I—”

 “Wait, you’re married?”
 Raleigh asks.